-Considerations for An Executive Seeking Divorce in Orange County
+Considerations for An Executive Seeking Divorce

 There are unique challenges executives and other highly compensated individuals face during divorce.
 Child custody issues are more difficult due to job demands and frequent travel that compete with parenting time.
 Also, executive compensation is often in flux and tied to the company’s financial performance.
 An executive seeking divorce in California faces many issues pertaining to complex SEC considerations, public disclosure, insider reporting, and other privacy matters.